 TR-2 Understanding, Designing and Producing Checks

-This Technical Report was last updated in 2005 and is now going through an extensive review by X9AB2 to update standard references and focus on today’s image-based processing.
+This technical report was last updated in 2005 and is now going through an extensive review by X9B2 to update standard references and focus on today’s image-based processing.
 Technical Report 2 (TR 2) is designed to inform readers about the life cycle of a check and its image from production to presentment to settlement and payment.
 It offers background and instruction on a wide variety of features found on a paper check, from factors which make it a negotiable instrument to interpreting fractional routing numbers.
 Additional material has been included to update the banking practices concerning checks.
-TR 2 is useful to both the novice just entering a financial service career to the subject matter expert within the diverse fields of printing, processing and banking.
+TR-2 is useful to both the novice just entering a financial service career to the subject matter expert within the diverse fields of printing, processing and banking.

 TR-33 Check Image Quality Assurance with Data Transaction Integrity

-This Technical Report was last updated in 2005 and is now going through and extensive review by X9AB15 to update standard references and focus on today’s total image-based processing.
-The Technical Report will convey the state of the art in the industry’s thinking about image quality and check transaction data integrity from the perspective of developing common infrastructure and business practices.
+This technical report was last updated in 2005 and is now going through and extensive review by X9B15 to update standard references and focus on today’s total image-based processing.
+The technical report will convey the state of the art in the industry’s thinking about image quality and check transaction data integrity from the perspective of developing common infrastructure and business practices.
 It is intended for bank managers, technical support personnel and vendors to the industry who are involved in the provision of image-supported check electronic clearing.